renzol2/digital-garden/pages/sound-waves.md

 ## Waveforms

-**Waveform:** graphical depiction of pressure changes at a point in space over time
+[[Waveform]]: graphical depiction of pressure changes at a point in space over time

 - depicts _pressure / time_
 - regular pattern of pressure variations, exhibiting a loss of energy over time